DV

 Some companies issue multiple classes of stock.
 These class shares are identified by a letter suffix—for example, Berkshire Hathaway Class B trades as BRK.B, Brown-Forman Class B as BF.B, and HEICO Class A as HEI.A.

 The dot notation (BRK.B) follows the NYSE convention.
 You may also see these written with a hyphen (BRK-B) or slash (BRK/B) on other platforms—they all refer to the same security.
-Dividend Vision displays the dot format to match the official NYSE style.
+Dividend Vision displays the dot format to match the official NYSE style, and the search box understands every spelling, so typing BRK.B, BRK-B, BRK/B, or BRKB all find the same stock.

 Portfolio